dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/formatting.md

 * `text/json`
 * `text/plain`

-Tools such as [Fiddler](https://www.telerik.com/fiddler) or [Postman](https://www.getpostman.com/product/tools) can set the `Accept` request header to specify the return format.
+Tools such as [Fiddler](https://www.telerik.com/fiddler) or curl can set the `Accept` request header to specify the return format.
 When the `Accept` header contains a type the server supports, that type is returned.
 The next section shows how to add additional formatters.

 Controller actions can return POCOs (Plain Old CLR Objects).
 When a POCO is returned, the runtime automatically creates an `ObjectResult` that wraps the object.
 The client gets the formatted serialized object.
 If the object being returned is `null`, a `204 No Content` response is returned.